 Absorb Traditional Crafts and Contemporary Art

 A long rich history of traditional crafts and a vibrant contemporary art scene make absorbing arts and crafts one of the most fascinating things to do in Siem Reap.
 Gain more of an appreciation of the architecture and carvings and sculpture you will see at the temples by first visiting Angkor National Museum, which has a compact but state-of-the-art exhibition.
 (To learn more about the revival of traditional crafts in Cambodia, read this interview with Nathalie Saphon Ridel.)
 Next, visit Artisans d’Angkor to watch artisans at work, carving in stone and wood, producing beautiful lacquerware and jewellery, and silk-painting and silk-weaving (they offer free tours to their silk farm).
 Then visit Theam’s House, which still remains something of a secret, even to Siem Reap residents, and yet in our view is a must-do with its fascinating small museum, tranquil garden, art galleries, artisan workshops, and beautiful boutique.
 Here you can see how Theam and his artisans use traditional techniques to create thoroughly modern objects, from lacquered Buddha statues to the most adorable elephants, which have become a quintessential Siem Reap souvenir.
 Siem Reap is also dotted with numerous other crafts workshops, many operated by NGOs, that can be visited.
-There’s also an emerging contemporary art scene with several new galleries that have opened within the last six months, such as Sasha Constable’s gallery in Kandal Village.
+There’s also an emerging contemporary art scene with several new galleries that have opened.
 We have a post coming very soon on the arts scene in Siem Reap.

 Shop for Beautiful Handmade Things